Detailed guide on Vietnam labour law for foreigners

 For businesses

-Adhering to Vietnam labour Law ensures that businesses operate within the legal framework, reducing the risk of fines, penalties or legal disputes.
-Vietnam labour Law establishes guidelines for fair treatment and equality in the workplace.
-By understanding these Vietnam labour Law, businesses can create a positive work environment that respects the rights and dignity of employees.
+Adhering to Vietnam labour law ensures that businesses operate within the legal framework, reducing the risk of fines, penalties, or legal disputes.
+Vietnam labour law establishes guidelines for fair treatment and equality in the workplace.
+By understanding these Vietnam labour laws, businesses can create a positive work environment that respects the rights and dignity of employees.

 For employee

 Generally, foreigners working in Vietnam must comply with Vietnamese labour regulations, unless there's an international treaty objecting to it.
-If a labour contract is signed with a Vietnam-based entity, Vietnamese Labour Law applies, regardless of the parties' choice.
+If a labour contract is signed with a Vietnam-based entity, Vietnam labour law applies, regardless of the parties' choice.

 When it comes to employing foreign nationals in Vietnam, understanding the nuances of Vietnam labour laws is essential for both employers and employees.